Samsung/Universum/doc/configuring.rst

 .. note::

     Note the extra space character at the end of the configuration name `"Make "`.
-    As multiplying process uses simple adding of all corresponding configuration settings, string variables are just concatenated, so without extra spaces resulting name would look like "MakePlatform A".
+    As multiplying process uses simple adding of all corresponding step settings, string variables are just concatenated, so without extra spaces resulting name would look like "MakePlatform A".
 If we add space character, the resulting name becomes "Make Platform A".